PacketX/GRISM-A-series-docs/docs/Element/run/macros/mec.md

 **If `<s1ap_ports>` tag is not set, it will be act as 5G environment.**

-`<s1ap_ports>` tag described what physical port used for S1AP packets mirror or inline.
+`<s1ap_ports>` tag described what physical ports used for S1AP packets mirror or inline.
 Port number start with prefix `P` and port number can be formatted as range.
-Multiple output port separated by `, `.
+Multiple output ports separated by `, `.

 | Attribute |             Description            |                Type               | Must |
 |:---------:|:----------------------------------:|:---------------------------------:|:----:|